BUILDING A SPECIAL HERITAGE MANAGEMENT MECHANISM

 The Law on Cultural Heritage (amended in 2024) has a comprehensive and comprehensive scope of regulation.
 This aims to protect and promote the value of national cultural heritage, contributing to building and spreading the soft power of culture to the international community.

-Although the draft Law on Cultural Heritage (amended in 2024) has been completed and is ready to be submitted to the National Assembly for approval at this 8th session, I still want to "say a few more things" after accessing the summary content of the draft Law on Cultural Heritage (amended in 2024) on state media.
+Although the draft Law on Cultural Heritage (amended in 2024) has been completed and is ready to be submitted to the National Assembly for approval at this 8th session, I still want to say "a few more things" after reading the summary of the draft Law on Cultural Heritage (amended in 2024) on state media.

 Accordingly, the law should be called the Law on the Protection of Cultural Properties as Japan, Korea and some European countries have done.
 Because “cultural heritage” is the cultural assets left by previous generations to the next generation, so if the term “cultural heritage” is used, the scope of the Law will only focus on “old” cultural assets left by our ancestors.

-For example, in 1950, the Japanese government enacted the Cultural Property Protection Law, replacing three separate laws that had been enacted previously: the Ancient Relics Conservation Ordinance (1871), the Ancient Temples and Pagodas Conservation Law (1897), and the National Treasures Conservation Law (1927); or in 1962, South Korea enacted the Cultural Property Protection Law No. 961, replacing the laws protecting cultural heritage from the Joseon Dynasty (1392 - 1910).
+For example, in 1950, the Japanese Government enacted the Cultural Property Protection Law (Law for the Protection of Cultural Properties) to replace three separate laws previously enacted: the Antiquities Conservation Ordinance (1871), the Ancient Temples and Pagodas Conservation Law (1897), and the National Treasures Conservation Law (1927); or in 1962, South Korea enacted the Cultural Property Protection Law No. 961, replacing the laws protecting cultural heritage from the Joseon Dynasty (1392 - 1910).

 Concepts and definitions need to be compatible with international law practices, for example, concepts/definitions of: originality/authenticity, preservation, protection, promotion of values...